Investigations

 The European Society for Medical Oncology recommends laparoscopy with or without peritoneal washing for malignant cells for all patients with stage 1B to 3 potentially resectable gastric cancers, to exclude radiologically occult metastatic disease.[27]

-The US National Comprehensive Cancer Network recommends laparoscopy with cytology for clinical stage T1b or higher to evaluate for peritoneal spread when considering chemoradiation or surgery, unless a palliative resection is planned.[25]
+The US National Comprehensive Cancer Network (NCCN) recommends laparoscopy with cytology for clinical stage T1b or higher to evaluate for peritoneal spread when considering local therapy, unless a palliative resection is planned.[26]

 Result